 Since March 2020, we’ve been constantly assessing the risks that coronavirus (COVID-19) poses to our mission.
 We’ve ensured the supply of energy to our members is maintained.
-We’ve given advice, supported vulnerable members and stayed available to support our members by phone, email, and social media.
+We’ve given advice to Pay As You Go members, supported vulnerable members and stayed available to support our members by phone, email, and social media.
 Our CEO, Hayden, has written about supporting our members during this outbreak, and about how we’re preparing for the future.
 He’s also written about what coronavirus can teach us about working together to beat the climate crisis.

 How we assessed the risks of coronavirus

 We considered the risks to our members and our engineering partners who cover meter repairs and installations.
-We also reviewed how our staff will stay safe when our East London offices are open again.
+We prepared our central London office for the new reality of social distancing, but expect the majority of our team will continue to work remotely through the winter.
 Our planning was guided by:

 our own risk policies

 detailed risk assessments from our engineering partners

 Download a PDF of Bulb's risk assessment for engineer visits

 From 23 March and during April and May, our engineers only visited properties to make essential repairs.
 From June onwards, the following activities restarted:

 Smart meter installations